MatijaSi/BULLY-lang/README.md

 FALSE 	- boolean false

 Stacks	- Fundamental data type.
 These are last-in first-out stacks.
 This basically means that the first value pushed to stack will be the last one read.
 Pushing means adding a new value to stack, while popping means removingit.
 These commands are a little different in BULLY (check PUSH and POP above) since all commands can read from stacks and write to them.

+#### Default Stacks

+d - default stack, only stack not initialized by user.

+i - isn't a stack.
+If i is specified as in-stack, command will read values from its left (for example, PUSH here reads 1 2 3: 1 2 3 i > PUSH > d).
+If no in-stack is specified, i is used. o - isn't a stack.
+If o is specified as out-stack, values sent to it will be displayed to the user.
+If no out-stack is specified, o is used.
+There is no PRINT or DISPLAY command, PUSH values to out-stack instead.